cubefs/cubefs/docs/source/tools/cfs-cli/volume.md

 ## Delete Volume

 Delete the specified volume [VOLUME NAME].
 The size of the ec volume must be 0 to be deleted.
+When enable delay deletion, volume will be deleted after `volDeletionDelayTime` hours, and `status=false` can be used to cancel volume deletion.

 ```bash
 cfs-cli volume delete [VOLUME NAME] [flags]